eag1ex/ics-calendar/README.md

 - `npm start` will start the server and give access to all rest points

+#### ICS file
+- Each .ics file is produced as according to `ics/version:2` explained in `https://en.wikipedia.org/wiki/ICalendar` and with suport of output Interpolation, with `ics` npm package.

 #### Rest API
 - available end points explained:
     * `http://localhost:5000/calendar/:event/:userId` : `:event` we have [sickness, vacation] events available based on current database/absences. `:userId` targets all absences referencing this userId.